griffeth-barker/blog/content/published/2023/work_with_csv_xlsx_in_powershell.md

 The above shows a foundation of how this can be useful in your automations, as you can load a dataset into PowerShell and then interact with the object as you would any other object, especially iterating through the object.

 ## Modifying CSV Files
 We can modify the data in the object which resulted from our import of the CSV file as well.
 This is done by iterating through the properties of the object and then altering data based on conditions we define.
-Here's an example:
+Here's an example of iterating through the object to make batch changes:

 ```PowerShell
 $var | foreach {